Watch BTS and Jimmy Fallon Do Their Best Rendition of the Fortnite Dance Challenge

 Andrew Lipovsky/NBC/NBCU Photo Bank

-BTS and Jimmy Fallon showed off their dance moves on Tuesday's episode of The Tonight Show by participating in the Fortnite Dance Challenge.
+BTS and Jimmy Fallon showed off their dance moves on Tuesday's episode of The Tonight Show by participating in the Fortnite Cance Challenge.

 For those unfamiliar with the latest dance craze, the Fortnite Dance Challenge started after people began mimicking the moves of the avatar characters in the video game Fortnite.